kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

 3. Apply the `type` label to the secret in Secret Manager to help identify the secret owner.
 For example: `type: service-account`.
 > **NOTE:** Steps 4-7 are required only when you want to use the secret on Prow.

 4. Apply the necessary permissions.
 Add the `secret-manager-trusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the `Secret Manager Secret Accessor` role if the secret will be used only for a postsubmit or release job.
-If you are creating a Secret for a presubmit job, use the `secret-manager-untrusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the same role.
+If you are creating a secret for a presubmit job, use the `secret-manager-untrusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the same role.
 If you want to use the secret in presubmit and postsubmit jobs, apply both principals.

 ![permissions](./secret-manager-permissions.png)

 5. Update External Secrets Operator YAML file.

     Add External Secret definitions to one of the following files:
-    - [external_secrets_trusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_trusted.yaml) if the secret is applied only on trusted cluster (applicable for postsubmit or release job).
+    - [external_secrets_trusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_trusted.yaml) if the Secret is applied only on trusted cluster (applicable for postsubmit or release job).
-    - [external_secrets_untrusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_untrusted.yaml) if the secret is applied only on untrusted cluster (applicable for presubmit job).
+    - [external_secrets_untrusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_untrusted.yaml) if the Secret is applied only on untrusted cluster (applicable for presubmit job).
-    - [external_secrets_workloads.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_workloads.yaml) if the secret is applied on both clusters (applicable for presubmit and postsubmit jobs).
+    - [external_secrets_workloads.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_workloads.yaml) if the Secret is applied on both clusters (applicable for presubmit and postsubmit jobs).

 6. Apply the Secrets manually in the Prow cluster as Kubernetes External Secret.